What is Remote Patient Monitoring?

 CMS has expanded its Remote Patient Monitoring Program and Billable CPT Codes

-The most recent and important changes in Remote Patient Monitoring revolve around CMS clarifying what exactly defines billable services and what qualifies as an Remote Patient Monitoring service in 2021.
+The most recent and important changes in Remote Patient Monitoring revolve around CMS clarifying what exactly defines billable services and what qualifies as a Remote Patient Monitoring service in 2021.
 The most recent CPT code book has defined Remote Patient Monitoring devices as medical devices that automatically collect and transmit patient data for the purpose of treatment and diagnosis.
-To bill some of these CPT codes, 99453 and 99454 specifically, the Remote Patient Monitoring must consist of at least 16 days worth of data within a 30 day period.
-While the COVID-19 Public Health Emergency (PHE) is in effect, CMS is requiring fewer than 16 days worth of data within a 30 day period as long as all requirements are met.
-The first of these, 99453, “can be billed only once per period of care, defined as “beginning when the remote physiologic monitoring service is initiated and ends with attainment of targeted treatment goals.”

 What are the Remote Patient Monitoring CPT Codes you need to know?